jbellis/hnswrecall/README.md

 $ ./gradlew runBench
 ```

-It will take 1-2 minutes to run with the default settings.
+It takes about 90s to run on my 16 core / 24 thread machine, it's close to perfectly linear wrt number of threads.